 In the episode, five volunteers order prescriptions, most of which could prove fatal for them.
 Three of them ordered opioid-based painkillers, one diet pills and another antibiotics.
 All five were able to successfully place their orders online by answering online questions dishonestly and receive the medications.
 In the most touching part of the episode, a mother whose son died as the result of a drug overdose is interviewed.
 Dependent on the drugs, he was able to buy them online for two years after his doctor had cut him off.

 They also go undercover to talk to the owner of EuroRX, who explains how online pharmacies can leverage doctors in Romania to circumvent prescription requirements.

 The face behind the Spam

 Everyone is happy to see both British newspapers and BBC take this story further.
-What they uncovered serves as an important reminder that the people behind the attacks on our websites are generally old-fashioned evil.
+What they uncovered serves as an important reminder that the people behind the attacks on our websites aren’t skillful youngsters playing a prank but plain old-fashioned evil thugs.